Skip to main content

 Deployment options

-• Teams with limited operational overhead
+• Lower operational overhead

-2. Kubernetes deployment:
+2. Kubernetes deployment

-• High availability requirements
+• High availability and horizontal scaling

-• Teams with existing Kubernetes expertise
+• Teams with existing Kubernetes experience

 1